Updated: September, 2021

 Once again, we are faced with several options:

-- We could store this information in Stripe.
-Stripe allows arbitrary "metadata" to be attached to objects, so we could store it there, sync it to our database, and then display it, similar to the other pieces of information.
+1. We could store this information in Stripe.
+Stripe has fields for some of these options, and allows arbitrary "metadata" to be attached to objects, so we could store it there, sync it to our database, and then display it, similar to the other pieces of information.

-Why?
-Well the main reason is that your Django application code is ultimately going to be coupled with this data in some way, so you might as well do it all that way.
+As for things that aren't available natively in Stripe—we have the choice of Stripe "metadata", our application database, and our application code.
+So why pick code?
+The main reason is that your Django application code is ultimately going to be coupled with this data in some way, so you might as well take it all that way.

 One thing we needed to do is show "Ludicrous Mode" on the pricing page.
 That could be done easily with all three options above.